Local Causal Discovery for Statistically Efficient Causal Inference: PRELIMINARIES

+\end{definition} As we will see in Lem.~\ref{lemma:possde}, this definition is particularly useful for our method, since we can show that we can slightly modify the projection to include all possible descendants of the treatment, which we can easily estimate from local information, while also reducing the size of the projected graph.

 In case the causal effect is not identifiable, we can still estimate a set of possible causal effects by considering all possible DAGs in the MEC of the discovered CPDAG.
-While this is computationally infeasible for large graphs, \citet{maathuis2009estimating} showed that local information around a node is enough to identify the set of possible \emph{locally valid parent adjustment sets} that can be used to estimate this set of possible effects.
+While this is computationally infeasible for large graphs, \citet{maathuis2009estimating} showed that local information around the treatment is enough to identify the set of possible \emph{locally valid parent adjustment sets} that can be used to estimate this set of possible effects.
+Intuitively, a candidate parent adjustment set of an outcome $Y$ contains its identified parents and a subset of its undirected siblings $\mathbf{S} \subseteq Sib_G(Y)$.
+Then, this candidate parent set $Pa_G(Y) \cup \mathbf{S}$ is locally valid, if after orienting $S - Y$ as $S \to Y$ for all $S \in \mathbf{S}$, no new v-structures are created in $G$, which would imply additional orientations and contradict the fact that they are siblings in the CPDAG.
+This is ensured when $S \in \mathbf{S}$ are adjacent to all other candidate parents $Pa_G(Y) \cup \mathbf{S}$, because then all new colliders are shielded.